MunoMono/reference-library/README.md

 - <a id='Archer1971TechnologicalInnovationMethodology'></a>**Technological Innovation--a Methodology**  — Archer, L Bruce, 1971, Science Policy Foundation {\textbar} Special publications series, Book
 - <a id='Archer1974DesignAwarenessPlanned'></a>**Design awareness and planned creativity in industry**  — Archer, L Bruce, 1974, {Office of Design, Department of Industry, Trade and Commerce (Ottawa); Design Council of Great Britain (London)}, Book
 - <a id='Archer1978TimeRevolutionArt'></a>**Time for a Revolution in Art and Design Education**  — Archer, L Bruce, 1978, Techreport
+- <a id='Archer1995'></a> — Archer, L Bruce, 1995, Co-design, interdisciplinary journal of design, Article
 - <a id='BoydDavis2017DialogueRealworldOperational'></a>**A Dialogue between the Real-World and the Operational Model--the Realities of Design in {{Bruce Archer}}'s 1968 Doctoral Thesis**  — Boyd Davis, Stephen & Gristwood, Simone, 2017, Design Studies, Article · DOI: [10.1016/j.destud.2017.11.005](https://doi.org/10.1016/j.destud.2017.11.005)
 - <a id='Davis2016ComputingDesignArt'></a>**Computing, Design, Art: {{Reflections}} on an Innovative Moment in History**  — Davis, Stephen Boyd & Gristwood, Simone, 2016, {{IFIP Advances}} in {{Information}} and {{Communication Technology}}, Inproceedings · DOI: [10.1007/978-3-319-47286-7_7](https://doi.org/10.1007/978-3-319-47286-7_7)